techidaily/site-buynow-reviews/source/_posts/cruising-beyond-apple-skagen-falster-2s-sophisticated-smartphone-review.md

  Unlike Windows, macOS doesn’t come with any bloatware either.
 There’s a number of pre-installed apps developed by Apple, including four new ones borrowed from Apple’s mobile operating system, iOS, but most of the pre-installed apps are the standard array of programs you’d expect to see on any modern computer.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GBWcw6rXIdg?si=Tlue44bW-bPA4tH9&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## **Price: The Apple tax is real**

  The 21.5-inch 4K iMac we tested with the aforementioned specifications retails for $1,499\.
 Compared to other Windows PCs with similar specifications, the iMac is without pricey for the specs it offers.
 However, this is par for the course with Apple, so much so that the term “Apple tax” has become a commonly-used phrase.
 What you’re paying for is the entire package, wrapped up in one of the best-looking frames out there.